Navigating Care

 Step 1: Finding the Right Entry Point

-If you are unsure where to begin, a General Practitioner is often the most practical starting point.
+A General Practitioner is often the most practical starting point.

 A General Practitioner can: